-I know many of y’all are probably already raising chickens on your homestead, but have you thought about raising heritage turkeys?
+I know many of y’all are probably already raising chickens on your homestead and are well aware of the cost to raise chickens, but have you thought about raising heritage turkeys?

 Now I love all my chickens running around annoying the shit out of me for food, I mean I swear I can’t turn around without almost stepping on the little buggers.
 And let’s not even get started on them bum rushing the front door every time I open it.
 As I was watching all my adorable chickens one day I thought to myself ‘You know what I need, an even bigger animal to try and shoo out of my house’.
 Okay, not really buuut…we all know it will end up happening.